RishiVora/IISERM-MS21/Tasks.md

 - _CHM111_

-  > Write a summary of the Lecture 3 and <u>mail</u> it to chm111.iiserm@gmail.com as a PDF file.
+  > Write a summary of the Lecture 4 and <u>mail</u> it to chm111.iiserm@gmail.com as a PDF file.
   >
-  > Deadline - 25th Jan, before class
+  > Deadline - 1st Feb, before class

 ### **3. <u>Physics</u>**